ibm-cloud-docs/activity-tracker/events_collect.md

     Check the [Cloud services by location](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-cloud_services_locations) documentation to find out if the service generates AT events in that region, and if it does, where are the events available for analysis.

-* The service might not generate Activity Tracker events in the region where you have provisioned.
+* The service might not generate Activity Tracker events in the region where you have provisioned your instance.

     Check the [Cloud services by location](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-cloud_services_locations) documentation to confirm if events are available in that region.